fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Should I work for a small or large company?

+> What do you think about a small team versus a big team?

 > What does it mean to be a small language?

 > Can you talk about the security of Javascript.
 Is it secure like php or other languages?
 Node security!